tradervue/tv-industrify/README.md

   for more than just testing)
 - edit the mapping from symbols to tags, for whatever symbols/tags you need (or provide a different lookup mechanism for these)
-- by default, the script will only modify 100 trades maximum, and only trades opened on or after 1/1/2016.
-You can change either of these parameters in the get_trades call to meet your needs.
+- by default, the script will only modify trades opened on or after 1/1/2016.
+You can change this parameter in the get_trades call to meet your needs.

 Then run the script with python: